Choosing the best beard brush: 5 features to look for

 What to Look for in a Good Beard Brush

-1. The size of the brush head
+1. Size of the brush head

-2. The firmness of the bristles
+2. Firmness of the bristles

 3. Bristle length

-4. Handle or no handle
+4. Handle vs. no handle

 5. Material